-Hormonal imbalance is at the root of many symptoms as we age.
-Do you suffer from any of these symptoms?
+Hormonal imbalance can be caused by a number of factors and is at the root of many symptoms as we age.
+If you suffer from any of the symptoms below, your hormones may be out of alignment.

 Symptoms of Hormonal Imbalance

-Hormone replacement therapy (HRT) may help balance your hormones.
-That’s a good thing, because hormone imbalances can cause many symptoms that may affect your daily life.
-These are the most common signs that it’s time to get your hormone levels checked.
+Hormone imbalances can cause a variety of symptoms that may affect your daily life.
+Below are the most common signs that it’s time to get your hormone levels checked and consider trying a hormone replacement therapy (HRT).

 Hot flashes